Demand for Dutch Mortgages surges in COVID-19 pandemic, limited use of payment holidays

 In spite of consumer confidence reaching the lowest point since June 2014, almost 55,000 properties were sold in the last quarter, an increase of 6.5% QoQ and 4.9% YoY.
 Dutch house prices increased by 1.7% over April and May and 7.3% YoY, with 52% of houses being sold above ask-price.
 Despite persisting housing shortages, it is expected that house prices will decline at the end of 2020 and in 2021.

-Across all major risk classes and all major fixed rate periods, the top six most competitive rates increased by 17 basis points quarter-on-quarter across on average.
+Across all major risk classes and all major fixed rate periods, the top six most competitive interest rates in the Netherlands increased by 17 basis points quarter-on-quarter across on average.
 The increase was larger in the higher LTV segments.

 Mortgage spreads increase by an average of 35 basis points, as monetary easing measures cause swap rates to go down and interest rates increase.
 The average spread increase across all major fixed rate periods and all major risk classes was 35 basis points.